sudo-heisenberg/learn-operating-systems/Books.md

 The architecture of a computer ( instruction set, memory organization, I/O, and bus structure ) at the machine language level is primitive and awkward to program, specially I/O.

 SATA Hard disks - Serial ATA

+The job of the operating system is to create good abstractions and then implement and manage the abstract objects thus created.
+For e.g - FILES